searxng/searxng/docs/utils/searx.sh.rst

    - :ref:`installation nginx`
    - :ref:`installation apache`

-To simplify installation and maintenance of a searx instance you can use the script :origin:`utils/searx.sh`.
+To simplify installation and maintenance of a SearXNG instance you can use the script :origin:`utils/searx.sh`.

 Install
 =======

-In most cases you will install searx simply by running the command:
+In most cases you will install SearXNG simply by running the command:

 .. code::  bash